telerik/kendo-ui-core/docs/aspnet-mvc/scaffolding.md

 ## Troubleshooting

-For a list of issues and solutions to common problems you may encounter while working with the Kendo UI Scaffolder Vosual Studio extension, refer to the [troubleshooting article on scaffolding]({% slug troubleshooting_scaffolding_aspnetmvc %}).
+For a list of issues and solutions to common problems you may encounter while working with the Kendo UI Scaffolder Visual Studio extension, refer to the [troubleshooting article on scaffolding]({% slug troubleshooting_scaffolding_aspnetmvc %}).

 ## See Also